TheOdinProject/curriculum/nodeJS/express/views.md

 This section contains a general overview of topics that you will learn in this lesson.

-- How to setup EJS in an Express project
+- How to setup EJS in an Express project.
-- How to use EJS
+- How to use EJS.

 ### Setting up EJS